filipe-silva/FireflyIII.Net/generated/docs/WebhooksApi.md

 <a id="deletewebhookmessage"></a>
 # **DeleteWebhookMessage**
-> void DeleteWebhookMessage (int id, int messageId)
+> void DeleteWebhookMessage (string id, int messageId)

 Delete a webhook message.